 [3.
 Deleted by No. 49 of 1981 s.
 3.]

-4. Effect on other laws
+4. Effect of Act on other laws

 (1) The provisions of this Act are complementary to and not in derogation of the provisions of any other law of the State.

 (2) Without limiting the generality of subsection (1), this Act shall not be construed so as to prevent any person from being prosecuted under any other law of the State for an offence punishable by this Act, or from being liable under any other law of the State to any other or higher penalty or punishment than is provided for the offence by this Act.